-- Staff shall wash hands and wear face coverings. - Staff shall stand at least 6 feet away from the child and parent/guardian or stand behind a physical barrier, such as a glass or plastic window, or partition that can serve to protect the staff member's face and mucous membranes from respiratory droplets that may be produced if the child being screened sneezes, coughs, or talks. - Ask the parent/guardian to confirm that the child does not have a fever, shortness of breath, or cough. - Make a visual inspection of the child for signs of illness which could include flushed cheeks, rapid breathing or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness. - 2.
-Limit group size to no more than 14 children. - 3.
-Identify, per licensing requirements, a plan for a child or children with an elevated temperature or who may be ill, i.e. a "sick room." - 4.
-Comply with the requirements listed in the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7V. - 5.
-Use of cloth face covering for each employee at all times while in the workplace as directed by the Department of Economic Development Safe Workplace Rules for
+- Staff shall wash hands and wear face coverings. - Staff shall stand at least 6 feet away from the child and parent/guardian or stand behind a physical barrier, such as a glass or plastic window, or partition that can serve to protect the staff member's face and mucous membranes from respiratory droplets that may be produced if the child being screened sneezes, coughs, or talks. - Ask the parent/guardian to confirm that the child does not have a fever, shortness of breath, or cough. - Make a visual inspection of the child for signs of illness which could include flushed cheeks, rapid breathing or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness. - Limit group size to no more than 20 children in one space. - Identify, per licensing requirements, a plan for a child or children with an elevated temperature or who may be ill, i.e. a "sick room."

-Essential Employees per Executive Order 7BB.
-Instructions for use of cloth face covering are available from the CDC.
-Executive Order 7BB does not require the use of face masks by:

-- anyone for whom doing so would be contrary to his or her health or safety because of a medical condition; - a child in a child care setting; - anyone under the age of 2 years, or an older child if the parent, guardian or person responsible for the child is unable to place the mask safely on the child's face. - 6.
-Implement hand hygiene: - Reinforce to staff and children, regular hand washing with soap and water for at least 20 seconds should be done: - 1.
+- Comply with the requirements listed in the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7V. - Use of a face covering for each employee at all times while in the workplace as directed by the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7BB.
+Instructions for the use of a face covering are available from the CDC. - Use of a face covering by children 3 years of age and older while in child care programs as detailed in OEC Memo 29, Group Size and Mask Requirements as part of a system of protections against COVID-19. - Implement hand hygiene: - Reinforce to staff and children, regular hand washing with soap and water for at least 20 seconds should be done: - 1.
 Before coming in contact with any child; - 2.
 Before and after eating; - 3.
 After sneezing, coughing or nose blowing; - 4.
 After using the rest room; - 5.
 Before handling food; - 6.
 After touching or cleaning surfaces that may be contaminated; and - 7.
-After using any shared equipment like toys, computer keyboards, mouse. - 7.
-If soap and water are not available, use an alcohol based hand sanitizer.
-Use of alcohol based hand sanitizers should always be supervised by adults. - 8.
-Implement respiratory hygiene: - All staff: cover coughs and sneezes with tissues or the corner of the elbow; - Encourage children, when appropriate to cover coughs and sneezes with tissues or the corner of the elbow; and - Dispose of soiled tissues immediately after use. - 9.
-Develop protocols for intensified cleaning and disinfection. - 10.
-Implement appropriate social distancing strategies.
-Social distancing is required, and may take many forms as outlined by CDC with a dedicated section for "social distancing strategies" in its guidance for child care programs that remain open. - 11.
-If a child or staff member who has been present in the program is diagnosed with COVID-19, the child care provider must notify families and staff of the child care program about the exposure.
+After using any shared equipment like toys, computer keyboards, mouse. - If soap and water are not available, use an alcohol based hand sanitizer.
+Use of alcohol based hand sanitizers should always be supervised by adults. - Implement respiratory hygiene: - All staff: cover coughs and sneezes with tissues or the corner of the elbow; - Encourage children, when appropriate to cover coughs and sneezes with tissues or the corner of the elbow; and - Dispose of soiled tissues immediately after use. - Develop protocols for intensified cleaning and disinfection. - Implement appropriate social distancing strategies.
+Social distancing is required, and may take many forms as outlined by CDC with a dedicated section for "social distancing strategies" in its guidance for child care programs that remain open. - Implement strategies for groups of children and staffing patterns that minimize transitions between groups.
+Strict adherence to cohorting may help reduce the spread of the disease and limit the need for quarantine and/or isolation and limit the impact on a program's overall operation.
+To establish cohorts: - Assign staff and children to consistent groups - Document changes in staff assignments between groups - Limit the number of regroupings of children and eliminate interaction between groups - Limit the number of staff (custodians, floaters, administrators) who have contact with multiple classrooms where possible - If a child or staff member who has been present in the program is diagnosed with COVID-19, the child care provider must notify families and staff of the child care program about the exposure.